 But beware – writing like you talk doesn’t give you licence to completely forget about spelling and grammar.
 People need to understand after all, and spelling mistakes can create entertainment for all the wrong reasons.
 Grammar can be the difference between knowing your s*%t, and knowing you’re s*%t!

-How to optimise and promote your blog content
+How do you optimise and promote your blog content?

 It’s critical to use the keyphrases naturally though.
 Keyword stuffing is a major no-no and can get your site blacklisted by search engines like Google.
 Getting your keyphrase in the title and meta description can be especially tricky.
 For both of these, you need to summarise what your article is about, insert the necessary keyphrase and make it as clickable as possible, all in a natural way, and within specific character counts.
 It’s a bit like learning to pat your head and rub your stomach – it’s a skill.

 But how many keywords should you use in a blog post?
 We recommend you choose one main keyphrase to focus on and include 3-4 other closely related phrases e.g. if “planning a new kitchen” was your main keyphrase, you might also include additional phrases like “new kitchen”, “perfect kitchen” and “tips for planning a kitchen”.

 If you’ve got a WordPress site, there are built-in tools to assess the SEO and readability of your article when you’re finished.
 They highlight any areas that can be improved and give you a preview of what your article will look like on the SERP.

 Using social media to promote your blog content